JamesMichael/cronic/README.md

 ## Known issues

-* Errors while launching the script cause the application exit
+* Errors while launching the script cause the application to exit

   These are usually due to incorrect permissions.